Gun culture in the United States: African American gun culture

 A distinct and growing sub-culture of American gun culture has been developed and promoted by African Americans since at least the end of the American Civil War.
-From Frederick Douglass, DuBois, Ida B. Wells and Marcus Garvey, the American Civil Rights movement, and the Pan-African movement, an array of African American gun cultures and philosophies of violence and self-defense have proliferated in American life.
+From Frederick Douglass, Du Bois, Ida B. Wells and Marcus Garvey, the American Civil Rights movement, and the Pan-African movement, an array of African American gun cultures and philosophies of violence and self-defense have proliferated in American life.

 Ownership levels

 Annual gun production in the U.S. has increased substantially in the 21st century, after having remained fairly level over preceding decades.
 By 2023, a majority of U.S. states allowed adults to carry concealed guns in public.

 U.S. gun sales have risen in the 21st century, peaking during the COVID-19 pandemic.
 "NICS" is the FBI's National Instant Background Check System.

 Almost every major gunmaker produces its own version of the AR-15, with ~16 million Americans owning at least one.

+Gun death rates correlate strongly (ρ = +0.76) with gun ownership rates.

 According to statistics in the 2017 Small Arms Survey, "Americans made up 4 percent of the world's population but owned about 46 percent of the entire global stock of 857 million civilian firearms."
 U.S. civilians own 393 million guns.
 When compared to other countries in the Small Arms Survey, American civilians own more guns "than those held by civilians in the other top 25 countries combined."

 In 2018 it was estimated that U.S. civilians own 393 million firearms, and that 40% to 42% of the households in the country have at least one gun.
 However, record gun sales followed in the following years.
 The U.S. has by far the highest estimated number of guns per capita in the world, at 120.5 guns for every 100 people.

 As per 2023 survey, 32% of Americans own at least one firearm.
-From 1994 to 2023, 28% gun ownership increased in America.
-In which women ownership increased by 13.6%, and Hispanics ownership increased by 33.3%.
+From 1994 to 2023, gun ownership in America increased 28%.
+In which women's ownership increased by 13.6%, and Hispanic ownership increased by 33.3%.

 Although historically there have been significant differences in respect to gun ownership between different races and sexes, that gap may be closing.
 For example, women and ethnic minorities saw the sharpest rise of private gun ownership in the United States in 2020 and the ongoing ownership trends do not indicate any sign of abatement.

-Also, in 2020 and 2021 a sharp increase in gun ownership was seen due to the riots and pandemic during that time.
+Also, in 2020 and 2021 a sharp increase in gun ownership was seen due to the riots and pandemic.
 Nearly half of the gun buyers appeared to be first-time owners.
 Over 2 million firearms were purchased during the pandemic alone.

 According to Gallup, in 2020, 32% of U.S. adults said they personally own a gun, while a larger percentage, 44%, report living in a gun household.